Health Library

 What is Juvenile Spondyloarthritis?

-Spondyloarthritis (SpA) is a type of arthritis that involves joints along the spine as well as hips, shoulders, knees and ankles.
+Spondyloarthritis (SpA) is a type of arthritis that involves joints along the spine.
+It also includes joints along the hips, shoulders, knees and ankles.

 When there is arthritis in a joint, it can be warm and swollen.
-It can be painful to move or tender to touch.
-These problems happen because of the inflammation in the joint.
-When the arthritis is in a large, joint, such as the hip or along the spine, the swelling can be hard to see on exam., or sometimes not able to be seen, on physical exam.
-This means imaging such as an ultrasound, or a CT or MRI is needed to look at the joint.
+There may be joint stiffness, pain or tenderness to touch.
+These problems happen because of inflammation in the joint.
+When the arthritis is in a large joint, such as the hip or along the spine, the swelling can be hard to see or is not able to be seen at all on physical exam.
+This means imaging such as an ultrasound, CT scan or MRI is needed to look at the joint.
 In SpA, inflammation can happen where tendons attach our muscles to bones.
 It can also happen where ligaments attach to bones.
-These areas are called enthesis.
+These areas are called entheses.
 Inflammation of an enthesis can cause pain, tenderness and swelling.

-A far more common type of SpA in children is called enthesitis-related arthritis (ERA).
-Learn more about juvenile idiopathic arthritis (JIA).
+A more common type of SpA in children is called enthesitis-related arthritis (ERA).
+Read about juvenile idiopathic arthritis (JIA).

-SpA is a clinical finding / type of arthritis, which raises our suspicion to investigate if the child has one of these listed conditions.
-If you have SpA, it does not mean you definitely have or will have one of these conditions, but it needs to be evaluated.
+SpA is a clinical finding/type of arthritis, which is often investigated if a child has one of these listed conditions.
+People who have SpA, do not definitely have or will have one of these conditions, but it needs to be evaluated.

 The conditions that fall under the SpA grouping include:

-- Arthritis associated with inflammatory bowel disease (IBD) and psoriasis (see table 1)
+• Arthritis associated with inflammatory bowel disease (IBD) and psoriasis (see Features of Spondyloarthritis below)

-Each will be looked at on its own, as they differ in crucial ways.
+Each will be looked at on its own, as they differ in important ways.

-Often, ERA starts as arthritis in the large joints of the lower extremities.
-This affects the hips and knees.
-It is common to have pain and feel tender where tendons or ligaments attach to bones.
+ERA can present with arthritis in joints such as knees, ankles and hips.
+Arthritis in the upper extremities is less common but can involve wrists and shoulders.
+It is common to have pain and tenderness where tendons or ligaments attach to bones.
 Common sites for inflammation are:

-Arthritis is not common in the elbows and wrists, but it does occur in the shoulders.
 Patients with ERA may have inflammation in other parts of their body.
 Eye inflammation (called anterior uveitis) occurs in about half of patients.
+Uveitis in ERA usually affects one eye, and the eye will be painful and red.

 Juvenile Ankylosing Spondylitis (JAS)